-On the last track, we the five-step Redefining Parents’ Rules.
+In the last section, we discussed the five-step Redefining Parents’ Rules.
 These five steps included: uncovering the facts; hearing the teen’s input; listening to reason; dialoguing; and compromising.

-On this track, we will discuss the technique Identifying the Critic.
+In this section, we will discuss the technique Identifying the Critic.
 There are four steps in Identifying the Critic.
 These four steps are: hearing the internal voice; recognizing its presence; monitoring the voice; and determining emotional feedback.
 One obstacle to communication with teens who exhibit oppositional defiant disorder is the ever-present inner critic.

 4-Step Technique: Identifying the Critic